01vishalyadav/cov2-frontend/README.md

 # React app
-It fetches response from my API for getting statistics of entered district name
+It fetches response from my API for getting statistics of entered district in UP.